Terms & Conditions

 - Your participation in this programme is a critical part of the success of Auckland’s new inorganic service and for working towards zero waste by 2040.
 We are committed to working with you to making this experience positive for all concerned – which is why your feedback is important.

-- The first point of call for any feedback or concerns is through the CRN Logistics Manager, Des Ng Shiu who will work to help find a resolution if there is an issue
+- The first point of call for any feedback or concerns is through the Zero Waste Network Logistics Manager, Jessica Kuglar who will work to help find a resolution if there is an issue

-- Where a resolution cannot be reached the next escalation point is to the Project Manager Sei Brown.
+- Where a resolution cannot be reached the next escalation point is to the Project Manager Des Ng Shiu.

 - Ongoing Approval

 - Part of the ongoing approval process is your commitment to the safe handling of reusable materials and where necessary the safe recycling based on good industry practice.
-From time to time CRN are required to make checks on this as part of its assurance programme with Auckland Council – serious breaches of trust and confidence may lead to the revoking of the outlet accreditation.
+From time to time Zero Waste Network are required to make checks on participants as part of its assurance programme with Auckland Council – serious breaches of trust and confidence may lead to the revoking of the outlet accreditation.

 - Acknowledgement and Agreement

-- The Community Recycling Network (CRN) reserves the right to amend and change these terms and conditions at any time at its sole discretion
+- The Zero Waste Network reserves the right to amend and change these terms and conditions at any time at its sole discretion